The European Commission is renewing its pool of independent experts for Horizon 2020, the new € 79 million research and innovation programme.

 As well as attracting the best academic researchers, the Commission wants to boost the numbers of specialists from the world of business.

 If you fit the profile, sign up to the database of independent experts.

-The opportunity will remain open until 2020 but you should apply as soon as possible in preparation for the first evaluations under Horizon 2020, which are to start in early 2014.
+The opportunity will remain open until 2020 but you should apply as soon as possible, as the first evaluations under Horizon 2020 have already started.

 If you previously registered as an expert for FP7 in the Commission's database, and are interested in applying for Horizon 2020 assignments, you must signal your interest by ticking the Horizon 2020 box in the programme selection section of the online platform and update your fields of expertise.